Frequently Asked Questions

 Faced with these many challenges, we would be far better positioned to serve our communities working together to provide the best health care possible for tomorrow and for generations to come.

-Our vision is to develop a highly-coordinated, community-based regional health care network to increase local access to affordable care while improving the quality of healthcare in southern New Hampshire.
-We are excited to work together to find a New Hampshire solution for the people and to serve the healthcare needs of our state.
+Our vision to develop a highly-coordinated, community-based regional health care network to increase local access to affordable care while improving the quality of healthcare in southern New Hampshire is reflected in SOLUTIONHEALTH - a New Hampshire solution to serve the healthcare needs of our state.

 What factors did you consider when deciding to announce exclusive discussions about combining?